yeetydefeaty/owdle/README.md

 3. Go to Settings → Pages → Source → Deploy from branch
 4. Select `main` branch and save
 5. Your site will be available at `https://yourusername.github.io/repository-name`
+6. For custom domain: Add CNAME file and configure DNS

 ### Netlify (Free)
 1. Go to [netlify.com](https://netlify.com)